MonoScale: Scaling Multi-Agent System with Monotonic Improvement: Experiments

 \subsection{Main Results}

 We first examine the scalability of our approach on the GAIA benchmark.
-As illustrated in Figure~\ref{fig:scaling_trend}, MonoScale demonstrates a monotonic improvement.
+As illustrated in Figure~\ref{fig:scaling_trend}, MonoScale demonstrates a clear upward scaling trend, with only a small local dip at $N=6$ that we analyze in Appendix~\ref{app:error_analysis}.
 Table~\ref{tab:gaia_comprehensive} quantifies this gain: as the agent pool expands from 3 to 10, the Qwen-3 based system steadily improves its overall accuracy from 44.84\% to \textbf{55.15\%}, confirming that the router effectively integrates new capabilities without suffering from the cold-start confusion of expanding action spaces.

 In terms of absolute capability, MonoScale empowers a smaller open-weight model to rival proprietary giants.
 As shown in the lower section of Table~\ref{tab:gaia_comprehensive}, our 10-agent system (55.15\%) outperforms the 3-agent baseline of \textbf{DeepSeek-V3.2} (51.52\%) and is competitive with \textbf{GPT-5} (54.55\%) and \textbf{Gemini-2.5-Pro} (54.55\%) on GAIA.
 This advantage extends to expert-level reasoning tasks as well.
-Table~\ref{tab:horizontal_scaling} shows that on the challenging HLE benchmark, MonoScale improves accuracy from 11.60\% to 19.90\%, surpassing the static GPT-5 baseline (19.63\%).
+Table~\ref{tab:horizontal_scaling} shows that on the challenging HLE benchmark, MonoScale improves accuracy from 11.70\% to 19.88\%, surpassing the static GPT-5 baseline (19.63\%).
 These results demonstrate that MonoScale can enable a scaled MAS to outperform fixed-pool MAS configurations orchestrated by significantly larger SOTA models.
-Additional results and analysis could be found in Appendix~\ref{app:gaia_comprehensive_results}, and detailed case study could be found in Appendix~\ref{app:case_studies}.
+Additional results and analysis could be found in Appendix~\ref{app:gaia_comprehensive_results}, an ablation study in Appendix~\ref{app:ablation}, a cross-router memory-transfer study in Appendix~\ref{app:cross_router}, analyses of scaling beyond ten agents, onboarding cost, and multi-seed variance in Appendices~\ref{app:beyond_ten}--\ref{app:variance}, and detailed case studies in Appendix~\ref{app:case_studies}.

 Finally, we analyze robustness to unreliable workers.
 As illustrated in Figure~\ref{fig:robustness_collapse}, naive scale-up without memory updates can exhibit unstable, non-monotonic performance as the number of agents increases (even with a strong router such as \textbf{Gemini-3-Pro}).
 In contrast, MonoScale maintains a more stable scaling curve by proactively identifying failure modes during familiarization and encoding ``negative constraints'' into memory, which helps isolate malfunctioning agents during inference and improves reliability.
 Additional results and analysis could be found in Appendix~\ref{app:additional_results_badpool}, and detailed case study could be found in Appendix~\ref{app:case_studies}.